HttpAnimation/FYC-Rewrite-V2/README.md

     "Repo-Name": "Dafly",
     ```
 ### Torrent name
-2) Now we can make a item for this am gonna use this [Archive.org listing](https://archive.org/details/silent-santa-claus).
+2) Now we can make an item for this am gonna use this [Archive.org listing](https://archive.org/details/silent-santa-claus).
 First add the torrent name
     ```json
     "Torrent name": {
         "Name": "Torrent name",